Skip to main content

 Step 3: Use the image

-You can now push your image to your favorite registry or reference it locally in your Weaviate docker-compose.yml using the Docker tag distilroberta-inference.
+Push the image to a Docker registry or reference it locally in your Weaviate docker-compose.yml using the Docker tag distilroberta-inference.

-You can build a Docker image which supports any model which is compatible with Hugging Face's AutoModel and AutoTokenzier.
+You can build a Docker image which supports any model which is compatible with Hugging Face's AutoModel and AutoTokenizer.

 In the following example, we are going to build a custom image for a non-public model which we have locally stored at ./my-model.